propcom/propscroll/README.md

 * to - optional pixel value of the scroll position of the window at which to end the chain.

-This is a control animation and will prevent further animations from taking place if the **top of the window** is outside the specified range.
+This is a control and will prevent further animations from taking place if the **top of the window** is outside the specified range.
 Outside of the range, other animations remain static.

+#### b. `shift`

+`shift` takes one argument

+* by - pixel value to shift scroll position by.

+This is a control that shifts the scroll position for further animations.
+It does this by faking the position of the window.
+This means that animations won't start for `by` pixels more than they would have originally.

+The differences between this and `between` are

+* a) there is no upper limit for the shift, and
+* b) the rest of the chain will still carry on if the scroll position is less than `by`.
+This means that animations further in the chain can receive a negative scroll value, which can be interesting.

-#### b. `slide`
+#### c. `slide`

 `slide` takes 3 arguments